Most OpsGenie alternatives lists are out of date.

 JSM (Jira Service Management) is IT operations and ITSM: incident workflows, change management, service portals, asset management, knowledge base.
 If your team thinks in ITSM terms and you're already deep in Jira, this is the path.

 Compass is engineering-focused: alerting, on-call, software catalog.
 Less overhead than JSM.
 Better fit if you want on-call without the ITSM weight.
+Use escalation policies to automate response timing.

 One thing to watch: after migrating to JSM, alert data retention drops.
 Free gets 1 month, Standard gets 1 year, Premium gets 3 years (source).
 OpsGenie Enterprise had effectively unlimited retention.